A Review of The Art of Music Publishing by Helen Gammons

 - Providing Creative Support: Music publishers often go the extra mile by providing creative support to songwriters and composers.
 This can include connecting them with other artists, producers, or opportunities that can help further their careers.

-1. Major Themes: Publishing Deals
+Major Themes: Publishing Deals and Music Works

 - Understanding Music Publishing: A detailed breakdown of the roles of publishers, songwriters, and the importance of music publishing companies in managing copyright royalties and protecting musical works.